 The Japan travel bubble: What and who?

 Special alert!
-Entry to Japan has been suspended for all countries and regions, from January 14 until further notice, due to concerns over the spread of COVID-19.
-This ban includes business travel.
+Entry to Japan has been suspended for all countries and regions, from January 14, 2021 until further notice, due to concerns over the spread of COVID-19.
+This ban includes business travel. **Tokyo 2020 Olympic Games athletes and staff are exempt from the ban.**

 Additionally, those coming from regions where the new COVID-19 variants have recently been detected will be required to self-isolate for three days at a facility designated by the government.
 They will then need to get re-tested.
-According to the Ministry of Foreign Affairs, as of April 6, 2021 this includes people coming into Japan from the UK, South Africa, Ireland, Israel, Brazil, the UAE, Italy, Austria, the Netherlands, Switzerland, Sweden, Slovakia, Denmark, Germany, Nigeria, France, Belgium, Estonia, the Czech Republic, Pakistan, Hungary, Poland, Lebanon, Luxemburg, Ukraine, Spain, Finland, Canada (Ontario Province) and The Philippines.
+According to the Ministry of Foreign Affairs, as of June 4, 2021 this includes people coming into Japan from the UK, South Africa, Ireland, Brazil, the UAE, Italy, Austria, the Netherlands, Switzerland, Sweden, Denmark, Germany, Nigeria, France, Belgium, Estonia, the Czech Republic, Pakistan*, Hungary, Poland, Lebanon, Luxemburg, Ukraine, Spain, Finland, Canada (Ontario Province) and The Philippines, as well as India*, Peru and the USA (Florida, Michigan, Tennessee, Minnesota, Arizona, California, Colorado, Connecticut, Delaware, Idaho, Iowa, Maine, Montana, Nebraska, Nevada, New York, Oklahoma, Oregon and Rhode Island), Greece, Kazakhstan, Thailand, Tunisia and Jordan.
+People entering Japan from Vietnam or Malaysia will be required to self-isolate for six, instead of three, days.

 Note: Diplomatic passport holders fall into a different category, and should check the situation here.